123Jon4/Online-Checker/README.md

 Some other ideas/features for the future:
 -----------------------------------------

--   hide in tray
+-   hide in tray (tray icon)

 -   distribute traffic (add some other image providers)

 -   settings

-    -   sounds
+    -   different sounds/custom sounds

-    -   sheck interval
+    -   custom check interval

-    -   colours
+    -   custom colours

-    -   ...

 -   blinking